 What Charges Will You Face for a Shooting Causing Death?

-California's self-defense laws say you can't be found guilty of a violent crime you committed protecting yourself if your conduct was “reasonable under the circumstances.”
+Understanding California's self-defense laws is crucial.
+These laws state that you can't be found guilty of a violent crime if you were protecting yourself and your conduct was 'reasonable under the circumstances.'

 While California is not a stand-your-ground state, it recognizes the “castle doctrine," which applies to your home, business, or other property.
 It means that if you use deadly force to protect property, there is no legal duty to retreat.